garretrieger/binned-ift-reference/BUILD.md

 To build the modified `harfbuzz` you can start by populating the git submodules by running `git submodule update --init --recursive` in the top-level directory.
-Then go into the `harfbuzz` directory and run `mason build`, and after that cd into the `build` directory and run `ninja`.
+Then go into the `harfbuzz` directory and run `meson build`, and after that cd into the `build` directory and run `ninja`.
 The top-level Makefile should then have what it needs to link the `iftb` command (assuming the other dependencies are installed).
 You can run `make iftb` to build just the command.